thiagorangel45/HIOpenData2013-15/README.md

 ### Problem with the Muon Tree

 As our analysis focuses on the muon channel, we attempted to include the muon tree by uncommenting line 194 from the `runForestAOD_pp_DATA_75X_OD.py` file and rerunning the code in the same manner as we did from the 2013 case.
-However, we encountered an issue where the muon tree remains empty, similar to the 2013 case, while the other trees continue to function correctly.
+However, we encountered an issue where the object has no attribute `hltMuTree`.
+I even tryed to see if the spelling but it is not the problem.

-The ROOT output is available in [HiForest.root](HeavyIonsAnalysis) You can download and open it with the `TBrowser` in ROOT to examine it."
+The ROOT output is available in [HiForest.root](HeavyIonsAnalysis) You can download and open it with the `TBrowser` in ROOT to examine it (just for the Jets)."